ranjeetha-virdi/Rent_Predictor/README.md

 ### Data Collection

-For analysis of the housing rent market, in US we use the dataset available at UCI Machine Learning Repository at URL as stated below: https://archive.ics.uci.edu/dataset/555/apartment+for+rent+classified the dataset has data points for apartment, homes and retail properties available for rent across all the states in US.
+For analysis of the housing rent market, in US we use the dataset available at UCI Machine Learning Repository at URL as stated below:

+https://archive.ics.uci.edu/dataset/555/apartment+for+rent+classified

+The dataset has data points for apartment, homes and retail properties available for rent across all the states in US.
 The dataset has 1,00,000 rows and 22 columns with each row representing each property available for rent with numerical features like bedrooms, bathrooms, square feet and rent and categorical features like category of the property whether home or apartment, amenities, pets allowed or not and has a fee or not.